albieta/laia_extension/README.md

 Open an empty folder/project on VS code, open the VS Code "Command Palette" and type `>Laia Chat :)` Click on `START LAIA` to generate the project.
-Modify the config.yaml to set an openai aki_key to get started.
+Modify the config.yaml to set an openai api_key to get started.

 ## Prerequisites